mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 that engine.

-The trashcan icon does the same as it does in the preset docker: delete, or rather, blacklist a preset so it won't show up in the list.
+The trashcan icon does the same as it does in the preset docker: delete, or rather, :ref:`deactivate a preset <deactivating_resources>` so it won't show up in the list.

 Section C - The Scratch pad
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^